*This figure includes $328,731 for the Green Library Incentive, awarded for projects that meet certain energy and sustainability goals.

 Ultimately, the Library Building Steering Committee chose to build new based on that site's ability to support the size of a building that we need and the fact that it's much more financially viable for the taxpayers.
 They made that recommendation to the Library Trustees, who unanimously voted to approve the site.

-Next, the architects will put together several designs for the community to review.
-There will be ample opportunity for residents to weigh in on the project.
+Next, the architects put together several designs for the community to review.
+There was ample opportunity for residents to weigh in on the project and feedback was incorporated into the the final design.

 December 2025 - January 2026: Independent review of MPLCP Level of Design

-The state will review our designs by their guidelines.
+The state reviewed and ultimately approved our designs by their guidelines.

 February 2026: Estimates based on MPLCP Level of Design; Construction phase grant awards calculated